 the concepts written down. thats the only issue I

-#2 Updated by Philipp Gampe almost 4 years ago
+#2 Updated by Philipp Gampe about 4 years ago

 Well, I can only tell from my own experience.